For daily wit & wisdom, sign up for the Almanac newsletter.

-On the spring equinox, does the Sun rise due east and set due west?
-Are day and night equal?
-Bob Berman shares some vernal equinox oddities for the very first day of spring.
+On this March equinox, does the Sun rise due east and set due west?
+Are day and night of equal duration?
+Some of these answers are quite contrary to common wisdom.
+Bob Berman brings the fun facts to celebrate the first day of spring!

 Why Does the Spring Equinox Fall on Different Dates?